By Natasha Turner, ND

 2) Zinc – Like vitamin C, zinc is an antioxidant, essential for tissue repair and healing and is a component of collagen.
 Aim for 15 – 50 mg per day, but definitely not more than 100mg.

-3) Vitamin E – Vitamin E, another antioxidant, has been found to be effective in reducing the risk of skin cancers.
+3) Vitamin E – Vitamin E, another antioxidant,.
 A mixed vitamin E, one that contains all eight types of tocopherols, rather than just d-alpha-tocopherol, is the most beneficial.
 Avoid all synthetic sources of vitamin E as they can do more harm than good.

 4) Vitamin A – Another powerful antioxidant that has been proven effective in reducing the risk of skin cancer.
 A typical dose is 10,000IU per day.
 If you are pregnant, do not take supplements containing vitamin A beyond the amount found in your prenatal vitamin.

 5) Plant Based Omega 3s – Want to give your skin the most hydrating benefit ever from the inside out, Pure From Omega 3s are naturally anti-inflammatory and are highly moisturizing to the skin, let alone beneficial for the heart, brain and eyes too!
 The perfect amount is about 2 to 3 capsules twice daily.
-You can learn more about your skin and Pure Form Omega from my friend and colleague Dr. Jeff Matheson in this article.
+You can learn more about your skin and High Fibre, High-Whey Protein Natural Ingredient Protein Bar from my friend and colleague Dr. Jeff Matheson in this article.

 6) Selenium – Selenium is yet another antioxidant that has great promise in reducing the incidence of skin and other types of cancer.
 Take 150 to 300 mcg per day.